Coldcard/ckcc-protocol/PROTOCOL.md

 None of the above authenticates the Coldcard itself: the ECDH keys are ephemeral and unsigned, so an active MiTM can still interpose with a separate session on each side.
-If that's a concern for you, you can do a `check_mitm()` command which returns a signature over the session key using the Coldcard's main secret key used for funds.
+To check for that, `check_mitm()` returns a signature over the session key made with the Coldcard's main secret key (the one used for funds).

-Verify it against an xpub you already trust from a previous, authenticated contact.
+For the check to prove anything, the caller must supply the expected master xpub (`check_mitm(expected_xpub=...)`, or verified in `mitm_verify()`), and that xpub must come from outside the USB link itself: a previously pinned value, an on-device screen confirmation, or another out-of-band channel.

+If no expected xpub is supplied, the client falls back to the master xpub returned by the `ncry` handshake — i.e. the key the peer itself just claimed.
+That verifies only that the endpoint holds the private key for the xpub it presented, which any endpoint (including an active interceptor or emulated device) passes.
+Circular trust: a bare `check_mitm()` does not protect against active MiTM.

+A reasonable pattern is TOFU (trust on first use): pin the xpub presented on first contact (ideally confirmed against the device screen) and pass that pinned value to every later `check_mitm()` call.
+This narrows the active-MITM window from "every session" to "first contact only".

 Part of the response to "start encryption" command is the extended public key (XPUB) and master fingerprint that you will need for most